Senator McNerney's

 • SB 24 Protecting Ratepayers

-SB 24 helps protect Californians against skyrocketing utility bills by preventing investor-owned utilities like PG&E and others, from using ratepayer funds for lobbying, campaigning, political advertising, and fighting local efforts to create a municipal utility.
-SB 24 prohibits utilities from turning off people’s power on days when outdoor air pollution is unhealthy.
+Approved by the Legislature on Sept.
+12, 2025, SB 24 helps protect Californians against higher utility bills by strengthening oversight of investor-owned utilities like PG&E and others, and preventing them from using ratepayer funds to fight local efforts to create a municipal utility.
 For more information, email Brett.Hailey@sen.ca.gov

 • SB 279 Helping Farmers & Winegrape Growers

-SB 279 reduces costs for CA farmers and winegrape growers by allowing them to compost large amounts of green waste onsite during a biomass event, such as the removal of an orchard or vineyard.
-This follows California’s ban on nearly all agricultural burning.
-Also allows community composting programs, urban farms, and school farms to compost larger amounts of green waste onsite.
+Approved by the Legislature on Sept.
+9, 2025, SB 279 reduces costs for CA farmers and winegrape growers by allowing them to compost large amounts of green waste onsite during a biomass event, such as the removal of an orchard or vineyard.
+The bill also allows community composting programs, urban farms, and school farms to compost larger amounts of green waste onsite.
 For more information, email Lauren.Winn@sen.ca.gov

 • SB 543 Low-Cost Housing

-SB 543 helps address CA’s housing affordability crisis by streamlining the construction of new, low-cost housing known as accessory dwelling units (ADUs), also called backyard cottages or in-law units, and junior accessory dwelling units (JADUs), such as an attached garage converted into living space.
-For more information, email Nathan.Tran@sen.ca.gov
+Approved by the Legislature on Sept.
+2, 2025, SB 543 helps address CA’s housing affordability crisis by streamlining the construction of low-cost housing known as accessory dwelling units (ADUs), also called backyard cottages or in-law units, and junior accessory dwelling units (JADUs), such as an attached garage converted into living space.
+For more information, email Robert.Gammon@sen.ca.gov

 • SB 711 Making Tax Filing Easier

-SB 711 makes it easier for CA taxpayers – especially tax payers with small businesses – to file their taxes by aligning several state requirements with federal requirements.
+Signed into law by Gov. Newsom on Oct.
+1, 2025, SB 711 makes it easier for CA taxpayers – especially taxpayers with small businesses – to file their taxes by aligning numerous state tax requirements with federal requirements for the first time in a decade.
 For more information, email Heather.Caden@sen.ca.gov

 • SB 846 Protecting Farmworkers’ Wages